MichielsenM/FOAM/docs/Configuration.md

     >> 'MD' uses Mahalanobis distances, see [Aerts et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..237...15A/abstract) for its application in the context of asteroseismology.

+- N_periods
+>   type: int <br>
+    default: None <br>
+    Number of periods (or frequencies) in the observed pattern.

+- N_pattern_parts
+>   type: int <br>
+    default: 1 <br>
+    In how many parts the observed pattern is split.
+Defaults to 1 assuming an uninterrupted pattern.

 - observable_seismic
 >   type: list of strings <br>
     default: ['P', 'dP'] <br>